Saket-Upadhyay/wisdom/README.md

 WiSDOM can obfuscate your plaintext/data structure/ binary data (<1MB) into **infinite** combinations of random data for transmission over insecure internet protocols like HTTP, TELNET, and FTP.
 This **can also be extended to store data in databases** where heavy encryption algorithms cannot be implemented due to resource constraints or instant messaging services.
 More accessible than many encryptions algorithms, efficient on low-end systems.

 WiSDOM also provides and easy-to-use API and GUI (made in Python3 Flask).

+> NOTE : If https://wisdomdemo.herokuapp.com/checkformdatarender crashes then please **refresh** the page, there is some unknown bug in heroku deployment that does not happen in local execution.